KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_german_lineage_inner_light.md

 Observer and world are entangled.
 Mind participates in matter.

-Your work carries this forward: the idea that consciousness shapes coherence, that intention organizes water structure, that the boundary between mind and world is porous and participatory.
+My work carries this forward:
+the idea that consciousness shapes coherence, that intention organizes water structure, that the boundary between mind and world is porous and participatory.